O3dipus/IntroductionToMachineLearningLab/Lab1/README.md

                         show accuracy of every training process --train_clean TRAIN_CLEAN
-                        training on clean dataset or noisy dataset --validation_ratio VALIDATION_RATIO
+                        training on clean dataset or noisy dataset
-                        the ratio of validation dataset with respect to test dataset
 ```

 to be more specific , if you want to train on the clean dataset and use 10-fold cross validation, the command is shown below: